T1z3n/Visitor-Management-System/README.md

 3) This Visitor Management portal is live <i> URL have to change (usin' http and is down) </i>.
 Please have a visit.

 4) Managers and Adminstrators can check the MySQL database.
 I have fetched all its details from MySQL to a dynamic webpage.
 Have a look <i> URL have to change (usin' http and is down) </i>.

-# Further possible Extensions

-1) As we have implemented our website with a Login access system, We can easily extend our Visitor Mangaement website to other tasks also.

-2) We can also keep a feedback form in the exit form, which will help us to get more idea about Host behaviour and capabilities.

-3) In case of busy schedule of host, we can keep a track of guest for host and provide a better meeting time.
-In this case, we will ask our visitors to first fill the form and get an idea of waiting time.
-This will help in better management of visitors and will not waste Visitors time.